-We at the Rogue River Public Works Department strive to provide the highest quality water to every tap.
+The Rogue River Public Works Department strives to provide the highest quality water to every tap.
+That's why we participate with the Rogue Drinking Water Partnership to find ways to protect our water shed, keep it clean, and educate the public.
 We ask that all our customers help us protect our water source, which is the heart of our community, our way of life and our children's future.
 If you have any questions about this report or your water source, please contact City Public Works Director, Michael Bollweg at 541-582-4401 ext.
 105, stop by City Hall at 133 Broadway, mail correspondence to Box 1137, Rogue River, Oregon 97537 or visit our website at www.cityofrogueriver.org to view a video of our treatment system.
-We want all of our customers to be informed about their water quality.
+We want all of our customers to be confident and informed about their water quality.